 Making its first flight on the 25th June 1942 the first production Corsair featured a few more modifications to the plane including a bullet-proof windscreen and more armour, and a brand

 new engine the 2,000-hp R-2800-8 double wasp engine.
-And just over a month later on the 31st July the first F4U-1 Corsairs were handed over to the USN.
-However it was not until two months
+And just over a month later on the 31st July the first F4U-1 Corsairs were handed over to the United States Navy.
+It would not be until the

 was decided that this new plane was unsuitable for deployment on aircraft carriers.
 Despite the cockpit being raised by 7 inches and other modifications to improve the planes suitability,